Aliases for MYOC Gene

 GeneCards Summary for MYOC Gene

-MYOC (Myocilin, Trabecular Meshwork Inducible Glucocorticoid Response) is a Protein Coding gene.
-Diseases associated with MYOC include juvenile glaucoma and steroid-induced glaucoma.
-Among its related pathways are Non-Canonical Wnt Pathway and Non-Canonical Wnt Pathway.
-GO annotations related to this gene include structural molecule activity.
-An important paralog of this gene is GLDN.
+MYOC (Myocilin) is a Protein Coding gene.
+Diseases associated with MYOC include Glaucoma 1, Open Angle, A and Glaucoma 3, Primary Congenital, A. Gene Ontology (GO) annotations related to this gene include frizzled binding and fibronectin binding.
+An important paralog of this gene is OLFM1.